maoberlehner/markus-oberlehner-net/content/blog/visual-regression-testing-with-nightwatch-and-cucumber.md

 As most of my regular readers have probably already noticed, I'm a huge fan of testing *all the things*.
 In many of my recent articles, we've already explored multiple techniques for [unit testing](https://markus.oberlehner.net/tags/unit-tests) and [acceptance testing](https://markus.oberlehner.net/tags/acceptance-tests).

-Unit testing ensures, that certain parts (or *units*) of our code do work correctly; with acceptance testing, we can ensure that what we've built does what it should do.
-Visual regression testing makes it possible, that we can test if our application actually looks the way it's supposed to look.
+Unit testing ensures that certain parts (or *units*) of our code do work correctly; with acceptance testing, we can guarantee that what we've built does what it should do.
+Visual regression testing makes it possible that we can test if our application looks the way it's supposed to look.
 At least after we've defined a reference point for how it should look.

 <div class="c-content__figure">
   <div class="c-content__broad">